Aashmeet/ml-end-to-end-workshop/README.md

 Set up your AWS resources the Amplify CLI:

 ` $ amplify init `
+Do you want to use an existing environment?
+No
+Choose the environment you would like to use: 'Give a unique name to the environment' Choose your default editor: None
+Do you want to use an AWS profile?
+Yes (select default from the list)

 This command creates new AWS backend resources (in this case a single S3 bucket to host your cloudformation templates) and pull the AWS service configurations into the app!
 Follow the prompts as shown in the below Image.
 Remember, even if you are implementing the ios or android version of the application, you MUST choose javascript here since the admin panel is a web app that makes calls to the backend and is seperate from the client.